Onshore natural gas

 Nova Scotia will take advantage of advancements in technology and science around hydraulic fracturing to make sure it's safe.

 Today, operators analyze data to carefully choose drilling sites and approaches.
-They drill down hundreds of metres below the ground water level and then sideways to reduce disturbance on the surface.
+They drill down hundreds of metres below the ground water level and have the ability to drill sideways (horizontally) to reduce disturbance on the surface.

 Water recycling technology has improved significantly, reducing the need for freshwater in the process and helping with the challenge of disposal.
 One well uses about the same amount of water as a golf course would use for one month of watering the grass.